datamachines/cuda_tensorflow_opencv/README.md

     xhost -local:docker

 Note that the base container runs as root, if you want to run it as a non root user, add `-u $(id -u):$(id -g)` to the `nvidia-docker` command line but ensure that you have access to the directories you will work in.

+### CuDNN

+Because CuDNN needs to be downloaded from Nvidia with a developer account, it is not included in any builds.
+If you want to add it to your own builds, the simplest way is to use the `cuda_tensorflow_opencv` as a `FROM` and install the needed `.deb` files

+For example, basing it on the CUDA 9.0 public image: create a new build directory, and download in this directory the main/dev/doc `deb` files for cudnn (for Ubuntu 16.04 and CUDA 9.0) that can be retrieved from https://developer.nvidia.com/rdp/cudnn-download (registration required)

+Use/Adapt the following `Dockerfile` for your need:

+	FROM datamachines/cuda_tensorflow_opencv:9.0_1.12.0_4.1.0-0.3

+	# Tagged build: docker build --tag="cudnn_tensorflow_opencv:9.0_1.12.0_4.1.0-0.3" .
+	# Tag version kept in sync with the cuda_tensorflow_opencv one it is "FROM"

+	RUN mkdir /tmp/cudnn
+	COPY *.deb /tmp/cudnn/
+	RUN dpkg -i /tmp/cudnn/*.deb && rm -rf /tmp/cudnn

+Warning: This build will copy any `.deb`present in the directory where the `Dockerfile` is found

+### OpenCV and GPU

+OpenCV is compiled with CUDA support, but note that not all of OpenCV's functions are CUDA optimized.
+This is true in particular for some of the `contrib` code.